top of page

 Setting up your metrics

-Updated: Mar 28
+Updated: Oct 28

 1. Understand why the metrics set up is necessary.

-2. Understand the different components of a metric group, and how to set it up so that you meet your break even goal as per the books you advertise (breakeven on immediate revenue or on expected revenue)
+2. Understand the different components of a metric group, and how to set it up so that you meet your breakeven goal as per the books you advertise (breakeven on immediate revenue or on expected revenue).

 💡Note: In case you have not yet read them, we suggest checking the Good Practices on Amazon ads before continuing with the setup — they will help with this section.